 - 1 tablespoon dried thyme

-- 1 rack Smithfield Prime St. Louis-Style Spareribs
+- 1 rack St. Louis-Style Spareribs

-- About one hour before you plan to start grilling, make the rub: In a bowl, combine all dry ingredients.
+- About one hour before you plan to start grilling, make the rub: In a bowl, combine all dry spices.
 Pat the ribs dry with paper towels.
 Remove the thin membrane attached to the underside of the ribs.
 Sprinkle both sides ribs with the rub.
 Set aside at room temperature for one hour.

 - Preheat the grill for indirect cooking at 250 to 300 degrees F.